 If you enter the depth in a cycle as a positive value, the control reverses the calculation of the pre-positioning.
 The tool moves at rapid traverse in the tool axis to set-up the clearance below the workpiece surface!
+There is a danger of collision!

-- ► Enter depth as negative - Use the machine parameter displayDepthErr (no. 201003) to specify whether the control should display an error message (on) or not (off) if a positive depth is entered - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The control automatically pre-positions the tool in the tool axis.
+- ► Enter depth as negative - ► Use the machine parameter displayDepthErr (no. 201003) to specify whether the control should display an error message (on) or not (off) if a positive depth is entered - This cycle can only be executed in the FUNCTION MODE MILL machining mode. - The control automatically pre-positions the tool in the tool axis.
 Make sure to program Q204 2ND SET-UP CLEARANCE correctly. - The control reduces the plunging depth to the LCUTS cutting edge length defined in the tool table if the cutting edge length is shorter than the Q202 plunging depth programmed in the cycle. - Cycle 233 monitors the entries made for the tool or cutting edge length in LCUTS in the tool table.
 If the tool or cutting edge length is not sufficient for a finishing operation, the control will subdivide the process into multiple machining steps. - This cycle monitors the defined usable length LU of the tool.
-If it is less than the machining depth, the control will display an error message.
+If it is less than the machining depth, the control will display an error message. - This cycle finishes Q369 ALLOWANCE FOR FLOOR with only one infeed.
+Parameter Q338 INFEED FOR FINISHING has no effect on Q369.
+Q338 is effective in finishing of Q368 ALLOWANCE FOR SIDE.